Have you ever witnessed a conflict at work?

 This same thing goes for sadness.
 I know I just said talk to your reports about things that make you sad.
 I’m going to caveat that: keep it to things that affect their lives at least as much as yours, and make sure this is you taking care of them—not the other way around.

 Here’s an example of what not to do: one time, in a phone interview, the CTO of a company started telling me about how hurt he was feeling in his ongoing divorce.
 He then asked for counsel.
 I had known this person for four minutes.
 I think I said something awkward.
 I decided not to move forward with the interview process.
 This is also a prime example of how asking distraught people to be productive can backfire.
 Maybe this guy was just super distraught and felt responsible for doing my interview anyway.
-As a result, the company lost a candidate because my interviewer’s behavior indicated to me that company higher-ups might not notice when they were asking for uncompensated emotional labor.
+As a result, the company lost a candidate because my interviewer’s behavior indicated to me that company higher-ups would expect me to do uncompensated emotional labor.

 2. Expressing anger when you do, in fact, have an anger problem.